Pilot: Microsoft Planner for the web

 Where are the files kept in Planner?

-Planner plans are associated with Microsoft 365 Groups, and the files for Microsoft 365 Groups are stored in an associated SharePoint document library.
+Plans in Planner are associated with Microsoft 365 Groups, and the files for Microsoft 365 Groups are stored in an associated SharePoint document library.
 To find your Planner files, select the three dots to the right of the plan name (...), then select Files.

 Is my data in Planner secure and private?

 Information you share in Planner is stored in Dataverse and Azure (The Microsoft cloud computing platform).
-If you also have tasks in To Do or Outlook, your information is stored in Exchange.
 The safekeeping of your data in these services adheres to Microsoft's standards for data security and privacy.

 Additionally, you can control your personal settings for security and privacy in your Account.